At Issue Index White Index

 Another purpose served by the reading of history and the Life of Our Lord [likely William Hanna's Life of Christ (1863) under an alternate title] … was that in so doing there was brought vividly to her mind scenes presented clearly in vision, but which were, through the lapse of years and her strenuous ministry, dimmed in her memory.
 Many times in the reading of Hanna, Farrar, or Fleetwood, she would run on to a description of a scene which had been vividly presented to her, but forgotten, and which she was able to describe more in detail than that which she had read.[11]

 It should be noted that none of the fifteen random chapters covered in the Life of Christ Research Project had any "strict verbatim" sentences, and that six of the fifteen—chapters 10, 13, 53, 56, 72, and 76—did not have any of the less strict V2 adapted "verbatims," defined by Dr. Veltman as a verbatim sentence having "slight modification of word forms, incidental word substitutions or punctuation changes."
-Many of these "verbatim" sentences represented only a piece of a sentence in the "source."
+Much of the "verbatim" represents only a piece of a sentence in either the "source" or in The Desire of Ages text.
+The current standard for use of quotation marks is the borrowing of five or more consecutive verbatim words.
+By that standard, very few of the "verbatims" would require footnoting even today (marked here by « and »).
+Looking at the awkwardness of what ends up being marked, one wonders what the advantage of such marking would be.
+The following sentences are marked for similarity—green for Scriptural wording, red for verbatim, and blue for paraphrase.
+Solid underlining between words designates consecutive wording.

 All the "verbatim" sentences noted in the study